Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Introduction and Motivation

 \section{Introduction and Motivation}

 Historically, variance has served as the first and foundational risk measure in portfolio optimization.
 The modern portfolio theory is based upon the classical Markowitz model, which also employs variance as a measure of risk \cite{{kalymon1971estimation}, {hult2012risk},{kim2012measuring}}.
 In economic models, the decision-makers account for uncertainty and variance to maintain robustness \cite{hansen2001robust}.
 In decision-making and optimization, identifying and mitigating sources of high variance is crucial to ensuring stability and robustness in outcomes \cite{{suttonreinforcement}, {avramidis1996integrated}, {koivu2005variance}}.
-Variance also plays a critical role in strategies involving trading call options, as higher variance increases the likelihood of the underlying asset’s price exceeding the strike price, thereby enhancing the intrinsic value of the option {\cite{hull2021options}.
-Also, it is a well-known fact that a call option on a volatile stock is more valuable than one that is less volatile \cite{merton1978returns}.

 Recent advances in risk-sensitive decision making involve more sophisticated risk measures such as \ac{VaR} and \ac{CVaR} \cite{{chang2022unifying}, {cassel2018general}, {tamkin2019distributionally}, {tan2023cvar}, {liang2023distribution}}.
 Unlike \ac{VaR} and \ac{CVaR}, which rely on tail-specific assumptions and involve complex computations related to probability thresholds and conditional expectations, variance is distribution-agnostic and computationally lightweight.
-From the perspective of selecting the arm with the highest variance, we study two settings of the \ac{MAB} framework - regret minimization and \ac{BAI}.
-Specifically, the regret setting attempts to minimize the number of pulls of sub-optimal arms in terms of the variance.
+From the perspective of selecting the arm with the highest variance, we study two settings of the \ac{MAB} framework - \ac{MM} and \ac{BAI}.
+Specifically, the \ac{MM} setting attempts to minimize the number of pulls of sub-optimal arms in terms of the variance.
 On the contrary, the \ac{BAI} setting attempts to determine the arm with the highest variance with a high probability.
+The fixed-budget \ac{BAI} focuses on identifying the best arm with minimum error for a fixed number of samples~\cite{{audibert2010best}, {carpentier2016tight},{karnin2013almost}}.
+This is particularly relevant in scenarios like A/B testing, clinical trials, or recommendation systems, where the ultimate goal is to find the single best option.